kayaked/Trackrr3/README.md

 * **Napster**
 * **Certain VC stuff (Likely YouTube)**

+This bot's DB functions only work on a Unix machine.
+Windows is currently not supported by Motor.

 ## This bot can be adapted to suit any needs.
 Just remove any discord-oriented functions.
 # README.md from [https://github.com/exofeel/Trackrr](https://github.com/exofeel/Trackrr "hi exo")